JethroBaring/intervuavetest/README.md

 ✅ **Culture Fit is 70% of the final score** (dominates).
 ✅ **Response Quality is 30%** (supports).

----

-## 📚 Why This Approach?

-- Research shows **cultural alignment** predicts long-term success better than skills or communication alone.
-- Studies: Chatman (1989), Kristof (1996), Rivera (2012).

-✅ **Culture Fit is prioritized**.
-✅ **Response Quality still matters**, but **cannot outweigh** culture alignment.

----

-# 🎤 Quick Phrases You Can Say
-> "We separate how the candidate answers from what the candidate believes."

-> "Culture fit matters more, so we weight it 70%, and response quality 30%."

-> "We use AI and LLMs to check not just speaking skills, but real value alignment."
->
->
 # 📋 Candidate Processing and Evaluation Flow

 ## 1. Preprocessing Stage